Multiagent Social Influence: Modeling Persuasion in Contested Social Networks: The -player Influence Setting

 \paragraph{Trust Matrix Decomposition} The state changes over time with the trust matrix $\W$.
 This matrix contains both the trust matrix of the social network of individuals $\tilde{\W}_{m}$, as well as the influences allocated by the players.
 For notational convenience, we call the expanded matrix ${\W}_{m}= \tilde{\W}_{m}\otimes \I_{D}$.
 Each player chooses their influence vector $\vW_{p} \in \mathbb{R}^M$ such that each entry is non-negative, and all entries sum to less than $\lambda$, the influence budget of the agents.
 These influence vectors are aggregated into the matrix $\mathbf{W}^{*}=\begin{bNiceArray}{c|c|c}\vW_1 & \hdots & \vW_P \end{bNiceArray} \in \mathbb{R}^{M \times P}$.
 The assembled trust matrix is

 and contains the identity matrix tiled in the upper left, which preserves the reference opinions across time.

 While $\tilde{\W}_m$ is row-stochastic, the additional influence from the players in $\W^*$ increase the row sum.
 Thus, we use the normalization matrix $\mathbf{N}$ in \cref{eq:def-n-mat} to ensure that our assembled $\W$ is row-stochastic.
 The upper left block is the identity and does not require normalization.
 The bottom right block is shown in \cref{eq:def-n-middle}.
+Since $\tilde{\W}_{m}$ is row-stochastic, $\tilde{\W}_{m} \mathbb{1}_{M} = \mathbb{1}_{M}$.